The NCCP Act and NCC apply to credit contracts as defined in the NCC. For the purposes of the NCC, credit is provided if, under a contract:

-The NCC does not apply to a credit contract unless the person who obtains the credit is a flesh and blood person or an A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. (see Chapter 6.5: Owners corporations).
-Credit obtained by a corporation or A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. is not covered by the NCC.
+The NCC does not apply to a credit contract unless the person who obtains the credit is a flesh and blood person or an owners corporation (see Chapter 6.5: Owners corporations).
+Credit obtained by a corporation or trust is not covered by the NCC.

 The purpose of the credit